 In advertisements and at dealerships, consumers constantly hear about continuously variable transmission and automatic transmission — but though you’ve heard about them often enough, do you understand the difference between them.
 Keep reading as we compare the CVT vs. automatic transmission — what they are and the pros and cons of each.
 You’ll then be better prepared to make an educated decision the next time you venture forth to go car shopping near Bloomfield!

 First, let’s talk about the newer kid on the block: the continuously variable transmission.

-In a nutshell, CVT is an automatic transmission that uses two pulleys connected via a steel band, rather than employing fixed gears.
-Read on to find out more about continuously variable transmission pros and cons.
+In a nutshell, a CVT is an automatic transmission that uses two pulleys connected via a steel band, rather than employing fixed gears.
+So whether you’re talking about the differences between an 8-speed automatic vs. CVT, a CVT vs. 4AT, or a CVT vs. 10-speed automatic, it really comes down to the same fundamental difference.

 Now, on to the great-uncle of the transmission family: the automatic transmission.

 General Motors was the first to introduce the automatic transmission, debuting it in the 1940 Oldsmobile as the “Hydra-Matic” transmission.